About the Ottawa Carleton Male Choir (OCMC)

 The OCMC was founded in 1997 by Henk Huizenga.
 The Choir prides itself on bringing beautiful music to the community at our concerts and at a number of retirement home venues throughout the year.

-The Choir comprises some 30 members from all walks of life.
-We sing a variety of musical, genres including classical, sacred, spiritual and secular works.
+The Choir is comprised of some 30+ men from all walks of life.
+We sing a variety of musical genres including classical, sacred, spiritual and secular works in several languages.

-- In May 2002, it went on a concert tour in the Netherlands.
+- In May 2002, the Choir had a 10 day concert tour in the Netherlands.

-- The Choir celebrated its 10th anniversary in May of 2007 with an exciting two-week concert tour to the Czech Republic and the Netherlands.
-This event also marked the retirement of the Choir's founding director Archie Smith.
+- In May 2007 the Choir celebrated its 10th anniversary with an exciting two-week concert tour to the Czech Republic and the Netherlands.
+This event also marked the retirement of Choir Director Archie Smith.